-The statutory tax disputes process, which is summarised at 3 Administrative Litigation below, exists both to reduce the instances of tax controversy, and to facilitate resolution when tax controversy does arise.
+The statutory tax disputes process, which is summarised in 3 Administrative Litigation, exists both to reduce the instances of tax controversy and to facilitate resolution when tax controversy does arise.

-It is too early to say how BEPS initiatives will affect tax controversy in NZ.
+It is too early to say how BEPS initiatives will affect tax controversy.
 However, it is widely accepted that the new legislation is complex and likely to lead to an increase in compliance issues and costs.
 Its complexities may well offer avenues for challenge.

 In most cases, a taxpayer does not need to pay a tax reassessment before being able to challenge it, although if a taxpayer is unsuccessful in a challenge, late payment penalties and interest will continue to be charged until payment.
 Where there is a risk of eventual non-payment, IR can require some or all of the tax to be paid.
 In some extreme cases, IR can apply to freeze assets pending the disposition of a pre-assessment dispute or a challenge.
 Before being able to challenge a default assessment (ie, an assessment raised in the absence of a tax return), both the relevant return and a Notice of Proposed Adjustment must be filed to provide a threshold explanation of the taxpayer’s position.